Continuing Education Activity

 CMV

-Most immunocompetent patients with CMV colitis may need no treatment with antiviral medications.
-However, antiviral therapy in immunocompetent patients with CMV colitis could be limited to males over the age of 55 who suffer from severe disease and have comorbidities affecting the immune system, such as diabetes mellitus or chronic renal failure; consider an assessment of the colon viral load.
-The drug of choice is oral or intravenous ganciclovir.[19]
+Most immunocompetent individuals with CMV colitis may need no treatment with antiviral medications.
+However, antiviral therapy in immunocompetent patients with CMV colitis could be limited to men aged older than 55 who have severe disease with comorbidities affecting the immune system, such as diabetes mellitus or chronic renal failure; consider an assessment of the colon viral load; the drug of choice is oral or intravenous ganciclovir.[19]

-Treatment of E. histolytica is recommended even in asymptomatic individuals.
-Noninvasive colitis may be treated with paromomycin to eliminate intraluminal cysts.
-Metronidazole is the antimicrobial of choice for invasive amoebiasis.
+Treatment of E histolytica is recommended even in asymptomatic individuals.
+Noninvasive colitis may be treated with paromomycin to eliminate intraluminal cysts; metronidazole is the antimicrobial of choice for invasive amoebiasis.
 Medications with longer half-lives (such as tinidazole and ornidazole) allow for shorter treatment periods and are better tolerated.
-After completing a 10-day course of a nitroimidazole, the patient should be placed on paromomycin to eradicate the luminal parasites.
+After completing a 10-day course of nitroimidazole, the patient should be placed on paromomycin to eradicate the luminal parasites.
 Fulminant amoebic colitis requires the addition of broad-spectrum antibiotics to the treatment due to the risk of bacterial translocation.[21]

 Gonorrhea